jasonleinart/blog-site/_posts/2025-08-01-multi-agent-ai-systems-landscape.md

 YC's vision is clear: AI agents are evolving from single-threaded loops into distributed workflows that can orchestrate hundreds of thousands of subagents.
 They're looking for tools that make operating fleets of agents "as routine and reliable as deploying a web service."

 This validation matters because YC's big ideas often predict billion-dollar markets.
-When they focus on multi-agent infrastructure, it signals that this isn't just a technical trend—it's a fundamental shift in how AI will be deployed at scale.
+When they focus on multi-agent infrastructure, it signals a fundamental shift in how AI will be deployed at scale.

 ## The Strategic Implications for Business